Special procedural guarantees

 If a woman or a girl has received an expulsion decision, the situation in Afghanistan mentioned above is to be considered a new circumstance according to the rules regarding impediments to enforced return.
 If it is not deemed possible to grant a residence permit in accordance with Chapter 12.
 Section 18 of the Aliens Act, the case shall be re-examined in accordance with Chapter 12.
 Section 19 of the Aliens Act since it can be assumed that the Taliban regime’s approach to women and girls and the generally worsening situation constitute such permanent obstacles to enforcement as referred to in Chapter 12, Sections 1-3 of the Aliens Act.

-Sweden received a total of 41 recommendations from GREVIO and reported back to the Council on Europe on their implementation on 27 January 2022.[22]
-In the report, the government referred to, inter alia, the action programme for the period 2021-2023, which is included in the national strategy to prevent and combat men’s violence against women.
-Among several proposed actions, a national competence centre regarding honour-related violence and oppression is to be established.
-A law proposal will be presented with the aim of introducing sheltered housing as a new form of placement in the Social Services Act (2001:453), with a licensing obligation and increased quality requirements, as well as proposals to strengthen the children’s rights perspective in sheltered housing.
-An inquiry shall be set up to analyse whether there is a need for additional measures regarding the right to a residence permit for persons covered by the protection rule where a relationship has ended following violence on the alien, or the alien’s child, or some other serious violation of their liberty.
+Sweden received a total of 41 recommendations from GREVIO and reported back to the Council of Europe on their implementation on 27 January 2022.[37]
+Among several proposed actions, It was stated that an inquiry should be set up to analyse whether there is a need for additional measures regarding the right to a residence permit for persons covered by the protection rule where a relationship has ended following violence on the alien, or the alien’s child, or some other serious violation of their liberty.

-Questions of concern that were, inter alia, further highlighted by the Committee concerned the availability of specialized, inclusive and accessible shelters for women and girls who were victims of gender-based violence, taking into account their specific needs.
+Questions of concern that were, inter alia, further highlighted by CEDAW in its observations in November 2021 concerned the availability of specialized, inclusive and accessible shelters for women and girls who were victims of gender-based violence, taking into account their specific needs.
 There was also concern regarding the identification and protection of women and girls being trafficked for purposes of sexual exploitation, forced labour or forced criminal activities, and the presence of preventive measures concerning them.
-A further concern was the low number of investigations and prosecutions of perpetrators.

 The Migration Agency can offer an asylum seeker who has been subjected to or threatened with violence accommodation in another location, and also mark the address as confidential.
 However, the Migration Agency cannot offer sheltered housing.
 This must according to the Migration Agency be offered under municipal auspices.[39] (see also Reception of women).